tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 I was thinking about chunked downloads again.

 The usual design is obvious.
-Split a large file into chunks and keep some metadata for every piece:
+Split a large file into chunks and keep metadata for every piece:

 ```text
 file A